 We visited Paris in April 2016 on a family holiday.
 My husband was not too sure about us visiting Paris and thought it would be quite a dangerous place to visit.
-However, by the end of our day trip he had been swayed and loved it just as much as myself and the boys.
-In our travel guide we will mention places we visited but also places that may be of interest for other families.
+However, by the end of our day trip, he had been swayed and loved it just as much as myself and the boys.
+In our travel guide, we will mention the places we visited but also places that may be of interest for other families.

 Our Mini Guide to Paris with Kids

 How to get there